The formula for a winning season

 However, if we have either a good Offense or a good Defense, but not both, we will probably only be victorious in some of our games.
 It is only by maintaining reliable strategies on both sides of the ball--Offensively and Defensively--that we will likely achieve what we really want - a winning season.

 Even if you are not a gridiron enthusiast, the same principle can be applied to cancer prevention - one of the most dreaded diseases we face.
 I have already lost a number of family and friends to this killer, and I want the rest of my team to have the best healthy eating strategies to win the cancer prevention contest--and win big.

 There are two major eating strategies for cancer prevention.
 First, you need to develop a good Offense by eating foods that have protective qualities against cancer.
-Second, you need to have a good Defense by limiting or avoiding foods that seem to cause or promote this dreaded disease.
+Second, you need to have a good Defense by limiting or avoiding foods that seem to promote this dreaded disease.

 The Offense – Eat these foods

 -Protect your body with a strong and sturdy Offensive Line made up of colorful fruits and vegetables (be sure to wash them!), whole grains and legumes.
 These foods are loaded with fiber, nutrients and phytochemicals, which have been shown to protect your body against the substances that cause cancer.

 -Check out some of the super foods, like blueberries, broccoli and turmeric, and include them regularly in your diet.
 You may also want to increase your intake of Omega-3 fats, found in cold-water fish and flaxseed, since these fats seem to have a protective effect.